-In addition, no engineers report(s) or certificates of completion of work were provided for audit verification to confirm that the works were done to the expected standards and as per bills of quantities before payments were made.
+In addition, no engineers report(s) or certificates of completion of work were provided for audit verification to confirm that the works were done to the expected standards and as per bills of quantities before payments were made work was awarded by Public Works through restricted tender to various locally based contractors.
+The evaluation and supervision of the work was done by Ministry of Public Works who also provided the bill of quantities (BQS).
+Engineer's reports as well as certificates of completion have since been availed for verification.